ErikaFernandes/WeLoveLinux/README.md

 # We Love Linux

   ## Web App
-   - Send command to Java Project (By Socket)
+   - I Send command to Java Project (By Socket)
-   - Save Command and Results
+   - I Save Command and Results
-   - Show result (When the command is a list)
+   - I Show result (When the command is a list)
-   - List Command and Result saved
+   - I List Command and Result saved

    ## Java Project (Linux side)
-   - Receive Command from Web App (By Socket)
+   - I Receive Command from Web App (By Socket)
-   - Execute Command on terminal
+   - I Execute Command on terminal
-   - Receive Result from terminal
+   - I Receive Result from terminal
-   - Send result to Web App
+   - I Send result to Web App

    <br />